Global Sports Nutrition Market By Type, By Application, By Segmentation, By Region, And By Country 2021 – 2023

 RECOVERY AND OPPORTUNITIES

-Return to active lifestyles set to boost growth over the forecast period
+Strong demand for sports protein products set to drive sports nutrition growth over the forecast period

+Growth of sports nutrition over the forecast period in line with expanding and diversifying user base

+E-commerce set to chip away at dominance of store-based distribution of sports nutrition over the forecast period

 CATEGORY DATA